 Border runs have been cut short due to the very recent change in rules regarding overland entry by Thai immigration.
-Foreigners entering Thailand via border posts at Cambodia, Laos, Myanmar, and Malaysia without securing a prior visa will now be granted only 15 days of stay in the country as opposed to the previous Visa on Arrival, which was valid for 30 days.
+Foreigners under the Visa Exemption List who are entering Thailand via border posts at Cambodia, Laos, Myanmar, and Malaysia without securing a prior visa will now be granted 30-day visa exemption stamp TWO times per calendar year, from January 1 to December 31.

 According to a spokesman for the Thai Immigration Bureau, the new regulation was created to encourage foreigners to secure the proper visas in advance from a Royal Thai Embassy prior to their arrival.
 The new rule will also limit the amount of back-to-back visa runs being made by foreigners to extend their stay.

 However, this change only applies to visitors who have not obtained a visa beforehand, and are entering from the border by land.
-Those who arrive at the airport without a prior visa will continue to receive a 30-day stamp.
-Extensions at Thai Immigration after the Visa on Arrival has expired remain at 7 days, after which you must leave the country or pay the penalty and other sanctions for overstaying the visa.
+Those who arrive at the airport without a prior visa will continue to receive a 30-day stamp up to 6 times per calendar year.
+Extensions at Thai Immigration for the visa exemption stamps remain to be 30 days for a fee of 1,900 baht.

 A dose of good news awaits tourists—following the new regulation set by Thai Immigration, visitors can now come regularly to Thailand without limiting their stay within a total of 90 days in a six-month period.